justaman045/portfolio/content/posts/testing-in-development.md

 ---
 title: Test Driven Development and Its frameworks comparison
-date: "2022-12-20"
+publishedDate: "2022-12-20"
 tags: ["testing", "development", "comparision"]
-draft: false
+status: "published"
+type: Post
-summary: In this article we'll see about what is testing in SOftware Development, why it is important in SOftware Development Journey.
+# summary: In this article we'll see about what is testing in SOftware Development, why it is important in SOftware Development Journey.
 ---

 # Test Driven Development and Its frameworks comparison